Spring sale until March 31 For new clients only

 Training Evaluation Models: A Guide to the Best

-To evaluate training programs more systematically, you can use specific training evaluation models.
-There’s a wide selection of them, with each providing a unique approach to course assessment.
-We’ve identified 5 models that stand out as being the most popular and trusted over the years.
+To evaluate training programs more systematically, you can use specific training evaluation models and adapt training strategies accordingly.
+We’ve identified 5 evaluation models that stand out as being the most popular and trusted over the years.

 Kirkpatrick’s Four-level Training Evaluation Model